dastasoft/blog/_posts/simple-react-boilerplate.md

 ---
-title: "Parcel React Boilerplate"
+title: 'Simple React Boilerplate'
-excerpt: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus."
+excerpt: 'How to make a simple React boilerplate from scartch with Babel and Parcel.'
-coverImage: "/assets/blog/preview/cover.jpg"
+coverImage: '/assets/posts/preview/simple-react-boilerplate.png'
-date: "2020-02-29T00:00:00.322Z"
+date: '2020-02-29T00:00:00.322Z'
 author:
   name: dastasoft
-  picture: "/assets/blog/authors/joe.jpeg"
+  picture: '/assets/authors/dastasoft.jpeg'
 ogImage:
-  url: "/assets/blog/preview/cover.jpg"
+  url: '/assets/posts/preview/simple-react-boilerplate.png'
 ---

 We will create a simple React boilerplate with [Parcel](https://parceljs.org/) bundler, linter, prettier and a few things more for create new React apps quick.